 According to the American Kennel Club, there are three official colors of the Labrador Retrievers breed.
 These include Black, Yellow, and Chocolate.

-In Labradors, the color of the coat is controlled by specific genes.
+In Labradors, the color of the coat is determined by specific genes.
 We’ll call these genes by the letters B and E. Both of these genes control whether the Labrador will be either of the three primary colors.

 However, there’s also a third type of gene that affects coat color, particularly Chocolate, in Labradors called the D gene.
-There are two types of D genes, a big D gene, and a small d gene, with the big D gene being the dominant one.
+There are two types of D genes, a big D gene and a small d gene, with the big D gene being the dominant one.